monikabasnet/flixster-starter/README.md

 ### Shout out

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

+Ans: Thankyou very much my instructers for your support.
+I really appreciate it.